antonynyt/head-md-oracle-of-suits/process/journal.md

 [Live du code amélioré d'aujourd'hui](https://antonynyt.github.io/head-md-oracle-of-suits/code/2025-11-03/grab-shaving) avec un [screenshot](./images/code-2025-11-04.png).

 D'ailleurs les gestes ça bug un max quand c'est loin, ou proche ou avec lumière ou pas avec lumière ou vitesse, surtout vite ça bug super bcp.

+## It's taking shape

+**Motivation: 6/10**

+We worked on the graphic design today and started implement the design and the first 2 sequences of the intro in the new [storyboard](./images/new-storyboard-2025-11-05.jpg).
+The main interaction (shaving is working fine).
+The second interaction (moustache escape, should work, it was implemented).

+Ali made some [razors shapes](./images/rasor-2025-11-05.jpg) the wood workshop and the kick ass illustrations.
+We can then test which one works the best.
+We keep in mind on Laure's input to how we want to present this rasor: holy rasor or bunch of rasor on a table.

+Douglas helped a lot with understanding P5JS and the canvas concept.
+This is really a new world and I should take the time to read [NatureOfCode](https://natureofcode.com/).